boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	_Contents of the Windows folder created by the CLI after building_

-1. To run the project execute the following command replacing the _[platform]_ placeholder with one of the installed platforms (e.g.: wp8, windows, etc.).
+1. To run the project, execute the following command replacing the _[platform]_ placeholder with one of the installed platforms (e.g.: wp8, windows, etc.).

 	````PowerShell
 	cordova emulate [platform]